Cambridge-Hands-On-Science/Experiments/Experiments/Other/Electrical parts.md

 **Read before demonstrating any experiment that uses mains electricity**

-Last initially checked on 2024-12-16 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-12-16 by Peter Methley (pm631@cam.ac.uk)
+Last initially checked on 2025-12-22 by Timothy Wong (chw55@cam.ac.uk) and double-checked on 202X-XX-XX by XXX (XXX@cam.ac.uk)

 ## Tags